ziggr/ESO-HomeStationMarker/README.md

 - `/hsm alessia's blacksmithing` toggles a marker over the Alessia's Bulwark blacksmithing station
 - `/hsm hist` toggles a marker over a random Hist Bark station

 This is mostly for testing/debugging this add-on.
-The simplistic string matching here only works for EN English clients.
+The simplistic string matching here was designed for, and tested on, EN English only.
+If it doesn't work in DE German, sorry.

 Requires [Baertram's LibSets](https://www.esoui.com/downloads/info2241-LibSets.html)